 Now prepare yourself for rather repetitive pictures!

 The entire 'shooting range.'
-M and Michael got to use the two leftmost lanes.
+Other M and M got to use the two leftmost lanes.

 When shooting the targets along the back wall, a lot of pellets bounced back into the not-so-safe room :)